 The answer is a resounding Heck Yes!

-After a few false starts, we’ll call them learning experiences, this wonderful vegan bourbon pecan pie emerged from my oven with a slight wobble in the middle and a boozy song in its heart.
+After a few false starts this wonderful vegan bourbon pecan pie emerged from my oven with a slight wobble in the middle and a boozy song in its heart.
 All it took was finding the right secret ingredient.
 And a wee shot of bourbon, of course

 We don’t celebrate Thanksgiving here but each night the Elf and I voice what we are thankful for from each day.
 She is often thankful for a trip to the park, a new toy or a playdate with a friend.
 But every night she is grateful for Walter and Scout (our beloved hounds), a family that loves her, a good home and a full belly.

 I am grateful for a 4 year-old Elf child, Walter and Scout, a husband and family that loves me, a good home and a full belly.
 Today I am also a little grateful for this vegan salted bourbon pecan pie.